What are the Association approval criterias?

 – $105.00 per month per vehicle with the right to use the Valet Service

 The payment must be received by the management office on or before the 1st day of each month.
 If the payment is received after the 5th day of the month a $25.00 late fee will apply.
 The resident is responsible for the payments during the time frame that the vehicle is registered with the management office.
 No invoice is required to be sent by the management office.
 In order to obtain the “S” – registration sticker, the vehicle(s) must be registered with the Management Office, by providing the proof of registration and insurance.
 The set forth registration sticker must be placed on the rear window of the vehicle.
 Secondary vehicle(s) must park only in parking spot marked “RESIDENT” or on 4thlevel of the garage.
 A monthly parking fee, may be changed from time to time by the Board of Directors.

 As a unit Owner, do I have to provide the HO6 insurance also know as Homeowner Insurance?

-The Association shall require each owner to provide evidence of a currently effective policy of hazard and liability insurance upon request, but not more than once per year.
+The Association require each owner to provide evidence of a currently effective policy of hazard and liability insurance with Association name as a secondary certificate holder.
 Upon the failure of an owner to provide a certificate of insurance issued by an insurer approved to write such insurance in this state within 30 days after the date on which a written request is delivered, the association may purchase a policy of insurance on behalf of an owner.
 The cost of such a policy, together with reconstruction costs undertaken by the association but which are the responsibility of the unit owner, may be collected in the manner provided for the collection of assessments in s.
 718.116.